top of page

 The 'Victorian' Ghost

-So, from a word that once described the very essence of life to one which eventually grew to represent our fears, our hopes, and our uncertainty about what lies beyond...
+So, from a word that once described the very essence of life to one that eventually grew to represent our fears, hopes, and uncertainty about what lies beyond...

 In a way, the word ghost has always been a reflection of what we believe, what we fear, and what we cannot yet explain.

 For modern paranormal investigators and those with an interest in the supernatural, this origin story matters.
-It certainly can now remind us that not all hauntings are sinister, not all spirits are malevolent, and not all energy that lingers is there to frighten.
+It serves as a reminder that not all hauntings are sinister, not all spirits are malevolent, and not all energy that lingers is there to frighten.

-Let us consider a nicer alternative, that sometimes, the presence we perceive is simply a trace of the life that once held breath and existed there.
+Let us consider a nicer alternative.
+Sometimes, the presence we perceive is simply a trace of the life that once held breath and existed there.

 Thank you for reading.
-Please subscribe and share, and if you’d like to keep us fuelled through those long nights of investigation, you can support our work by joining the:
+Please subscribe and share.
+If you’d like to keep us fuelled through those long nights of investigation, you can support our work by joining the:

 Join the midnight coffee club